pavans78/k8s-taints-tolerations-examples/README.md

 `PreferNoSchedule`: Similar to NoSchedule, but the scheduler tries to avoid placing new pods on the tainted node unless necessary.

-`NoExecute`: 	The Pod is evicted from the node if it is already running on the node, and is not scheduled onto the node if it is not yet running on the node.
+`NoExecute`: 	Pods that do not tolerate this taint are not scheduled on the node; existing Pods are evicted from the node.
+The Pod is evicted from the node if it is already running on the node, and is not scheduled onto the node if it is not yet running on the node.

 ## Tolerations: